Mintygadhok/abletrace-lab-docs/Section_0.md

 - Exception: a copy-paste command block is given exactly as typed, nothing added.

 (Minty's call, S75 — this is the format that reads easiest for him.)
+DEFAULT        Claude WRITES THE FILE and presents it for download.
+               Never hand over a long document as chat text and hope the paste survives.
+A file cannot lose its fences.

+WHY            Chat text loses: ``` fences, **bold** markers, list
+               numbering, and column alignment.
+A file preserves all of it byte-for-byte.

+CLAUDE VERIFIES BEFORE HANDING OVER — never assume the write was clean:
+  - count the fence lines (must be EVEN — every block opened and closed)
+  - count the items (P-items, entries, rows) against the source
+  - print one sample block and confirm the columns still line up Report the counts to Minty with the file.
+A silent handover is not done.

+SMALL SNIPPETS Chat text is fine for a few lines (a command to paste, one
+               entry, a short block).
+The file rule is for WHOLE SECTIONS and anything with monospace blocks.

+IF CHAT TEXT   Minty uses the COPY BUTTON on Claude's message — never a IS UNAVOIDABLE mouse-drag selection.
+The button grabs the markdown source;
+               dragging grabs the rendered output.

+⚠ MINTY CHECKS AFTER PASTING: open the rendered file.
+Monospace blocks must appear as GREY BOXES with aligned columns.
+Plain running text = the fences were lost = paste it again from the file.
 ---

 ## 0.3 WHAT CLAUDE ASKS FOR — Claude's job, not Minty's